sai-krishna-kotha/ai_blog_app/Readme.md

 ---

-Paste your rich text content here.
-You can paste directly from Word or other rich text sources.

 ### ⚠️ Known Issue: YouTube Video Unavailability on Render

 > **Problem:**
 > When deployed on platforms like **Render**, YouTube videos may return the following error during title extraction or audio download using `yt-dlp`:
 >
-> yaml
->
-> CopyEdit
 >
 > `ERROR: [youtube] <video_id>: Video unavailable.
 This content isn’t available.
 WARNING: The provided YouTube account cookies are no longer valid.`
 >